kearutherford/BerkeleyForestsAnalytics/README.md

 # Tree biomass and carbon estimates (NSVB framework)

-The `BiomassNSVB` function follows the new national-scale volume and biomass (NSVB) framework (outlined in the 2023 GTR WO-104) to estimate above-ground wood, bark, branch, merchantable, stump, and foliage tree biomass and carbon.
+The `BiomassNSVB` function follows the new national-scale volume and biomass (NSVB) framework to estimate above-ground wood, bark, branch, merchantable, stump, and foliage tree biomass and carbon.
 The function is specifically designed for California forests.
+See “Background information for tree biomass estimations (NSVB framework)” below for further details.

-## :eight_spoked_asterisk: `TreeBiomass( )`
+## :eight_spoked_asterisk: `BiomassNSVB( )`

 ### Inputs